June

 Project and User Quotas¶

-Within each project, administrators can assign quota for users assigned to that project on a per SKU (profile) basis.
-For example, if a user’s quota is 1, any user in the project can launch only one instance under that project.
+Within each project, administrators can also assign quotas for users assigned to that project on a per SKU (profile) basis.
+For example, if a userβs quota is 1, all users in the project can launch only one instance under that project at any given time.